Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 `organizations` |  users can sign in with any Work and School account `consumers` |  users can sign in with a Microsoft Personal account. *Don't use it for the moment (same as common)* a GUID or domain name | users can only sign in with an account for a specific organization described by its tenant ID (GUID) or domain name

-#### Configure the TodoListService C# project

-Note: if you used the setup scripts, the changes below will have been applied for you

-1. Open the solution in Visual Studio.
-1. In the *TodoListService-v2* project, open the `appsettings.json` file.
-1. Find the `ClientId` property and replace the value with the Application ID (Client ID) property of the *TodoListService-v2* application, that you registered earlier.
-1. Find the `ClientSecret` property and replace the existing value with the key you saved during the creation of the `TodoListService-v2` app, in the Azure portal.
-1. [Optional] if you want to limit sign-in to users in your organization, also update the following properties:
-   - `Domain`, replacing the existing value with your AAD tenant domain, for example, contoso.onmicrosoft.com.
-   - `TenantId`, replacing the existing value with the Tenant ID.

-#### Configure the TodoListClient C# project

-Note: if you used the setup scripts, the changes below will have been applied for you

-1. In the TodoListClient project, open `App.config`.
-1. Find the app key `ida:ClientId` and replace the value with the ApplicationID (Client ID) for the *TodoListClient-v2* app copied from the app registration page.
-1. Find the app key `todo:TodoListScope` and replace the value with the scope of the TodoListService-v2 application copied from the app registration in the **Expose an API** tab, but replace the scope by `.default` (of the form ``api://<Application ID of service>/.default`` if you followed the instructions above)
-   > Important: Use the `api://<Application ID of service>/.default` and not `api://<Application ID of service>/access_as_user`, so that the permissions of the Web API get rolled-up in the client's consent screen.

-1. [Optional] If you want your application to work only in your organization (only in your tenant) you'll also need to Find the app key `ida:Tenant` and replace the value with your AAD Tenant ID (GUID).
-Alternatively you can also use your AAD tenant Name (for example, contoso.onmicrosoft.com)
-1. [Optional] If you changed the default URL for your service application, find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.
-You will need to do that when you deploy your Web API.

 ### Step 4: Run the sample